datalad-handbook/book/docs/basics/101-136-history.rst

 .. [#f2] Note though that rewriting history can be dangerous, and you should
          be aware of what you are doing.
-For example, rewriting parts of the dataset's history that have been published (e.g., to a Github repository) already or that other people have copies of is not advised.
+For example, rewriting parts of the dataset's history that have been published (e.g., to a Github repository) already or that other people have copies of, is not advised.